Mehman Duyeh

-Mehman Duyeh (مهماندويه) is a village in Damankuh Rural District, in the Central District of Damghan County, Semnan Province, Iran.
-At the 2006 census, its population was 115, in 39 families.
+Mehman Duyeh (مهماندويه) (Note: Also romanized as Mehmān Dūyeh) is a village in Damankuh Rural District of the Central District in Damghan County, Semnan province, Iran.

-Geography

-Mehman Duyeh is located in northern Iran, within Semnan Province.
-It lies in the Damankuh Rural District, in the administrative area of Damghan County.

-Recent events
+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 115 in 39 households.
+The following census in 2011 counted 139 people in 50 households.
+The 2016 census measured the population of the village as 313 people in 84 households.

+Gas-poisoning incident

 In April 2025, a gas-poisoning incident at a small, unregistered coal mine near Mehman Duyeh led to the deaths of seven miners.
 Four were Iranian citizens and three were foreign workers.
 They all died from carbon monoxide exposure, according to state media.